Indian police investigate editor after sex assault claim

 Asiaweek listed Tejpal as one of Asia’s 50 most powerful communicators in 2001, while the Guardian newspaper ranked him among the 20 who constitute India’s new elite in 2007.
 BusinessWeek rated him one of the 50 most powerful Indians.

-Women’s groups and journalists are among those condemning Tejpal’s actions, and criticizing the magazine’s management for considering his offer to leave his position for six months to be sufficient reprisal.
+Women’s groups and journalists are among those condemning Tejpal’s actions, and criticising the magazine’s management for considering his offer to leave his position for six months to be sufficient reprisal.

 Tehelka’s Managing Editor Shoma Chaudhury told reporters on Friday that accounts differed on whether the Goa hotel events were consensual, but that she had set up a formal complaints panel to investigate.